NVIDIA/jetson-rdma-picoevb/README.md

 cd /path/to/this/project/kernel-module/
 # Adjust the KDIR value to match the exact path in your copy of the
 # kernel headers
-KDIR=/path/to/linux-headers-4.9.140-tegra-linux_x86_64/kernel-4.9/ ./build-for-jetson-igpu-on-pc.sh
+KDIR=/path/to/linux-headers-4.9.140-tegra-linux_x86_64/kernel-4.9/ ./build-for-jetson-drive-igpu-on-pc.sh
 ```

 This will generate `picoevb-rdma.ko`.
-This file must be copied to Jetson.
+This file must be copied to Jetson/Drive
+AGX Xavier.

 ## Building on an x86 Linux PC, to Run on That PC